MeirMeshulami/RT-Image-Processing/README.md

 - **Detection Mode Toggle**: Users can easily switch detection modes using a button or checkbox in the interface.
 - **Cross-Platform Compatibility**: The project is designed to work across multiple platforms, ensuring broad usability.
 - **Beautiful GUI with UX**: The system includes a user-friendly graphical interface designed with user experience in mind.
+- **High FPS Detection with GPU Acceleration**: Optional support for high FPS detection using CUDA for GPU acceleration.

 ## Installation
 1. **Clone the Project**: